-- Use humor.
-Rather sarcasm, dark humor, or whatever, well placed humor will lighten up the mood and not purposefully trigger your audiences emotions.
+Choose whatever type of humor you like, whether it’s sarcasm, dark humor, or whatever, a well placed, humorous line will lighten up the mood instead of purposefully triggering your audience’s emotions.
 (If your reader feels any emotion, they’ll feel it regardless of your humor.)

-- Don’t forget to focus on your poetic devices or maintain your language to create vivid scenes or action sequences.
+Don’t forget to focus on your poetic devices or maintain your colorful literary language to create vivid scenes or action sequences.